The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | +5.4% | $0.56 (2015) | $0.95 (2025) |

-XLY fits growth-and-income investors who prioritize dividend growth over current yield from a diversified basket of U.S. consumer discretionary equities.
-The yield is low (below 2%) at 0.97%, and it sits below the fund's own 5-year average yield of 1.23%, meaning buyers today are getting less income per dollar invested than the historical norm.
-Four consecutive years of dividend increases and a 9.4% long-term CAGR are the real draw here.
-The trade-off is clear: an investor gains meaningful dividend growth potential but accepts a sub-1% starting yield and above-average price volatility reflected in a beta of 1.18.
+XLY fits growth-and-income investors who want exposure to U.S. consumer discretionary equities and are willing to accept a low current yield in exchange for above-average dividend growth.
+The current yield of 0.93% is classified as low (below 2%) and sits below the fund's own 5-year average yield of 1.17%, meaning today's entry point delivers less income than the historical norm.
+Four consecutive years of dividend increases and a 9.4% long-run CAGR are the real draw here.
+The trade-off is clear: income today is modest, and the fund's beta of 1.217 adds volatility that pure income investors typically avoid.

 | Payment Date | Amount per Share |